Poynings' Law (on certification of acts): Function and operation

 The two important aspects of the procedure presented by Poynings' Law are transmission and certification.
-Both of these requirements placed limits on various parties within the lawmaking process in Ireland.
+Both of these requirements placed limits on various parties within the law-making process in Ireland.
 The combination of these processes created a situation where bills could be sent, along with the request for parliament, and the king could amend and remove such bills as he wished, however, he could not add new bills himself.
 This is a result of the certification process which requires the submission to be made by the Irish council "under the great seal of that land [Ireland]".
 The original intention of the certification process was to remove the capacity of initiating legislation from the parliament, and place it with the Irish council and governor.
 But as a result of the way it was framed in the act, it also removed that capacity from the English parliament and administration as well: legislation could only be submitted for approval by the Irish executive.

 Furthermore, the two processes made it impossible for the Irish to add more bills or amendments to a request after the initial licence request had been granted.
 This meant that any additional bills or amendments that they wished to pass in parliament would have to be re-sent along with an entirely new request for parliament.
 Clearly, this created severe inefficiencies in the legislative process, and thus gave the executive in Ireland as well as the crown an interest in relaxing procedure.
-As early as 1496 "the rigid procedure laid down by Poynings' Law was not being adhered to" and additional bills were commonly sent to England after the original request and were returned to Ireland before the meeting of a new parliament.
+As early as 1496 "the rigid procedure laid down by Poynings' Law was not being adhered to", and additional bills were commonly sent to England after the original request and were returned to Ireland before the meeting of a new parliament.
 The example from 1496 was the separate request for parliamentary licence and sending of bills in the reappointment of the Earl of Kildare.
 At this time, because the rigid procedure of Poynings' Law was not in the interest of any of the parties involved, especially the Crown and Irish executive, Quinn argues that "no hesitation was felt about transmitting additional bills" after the licence had been granted.